wznoinsk/rhods-devops-infra/tools/tracer/README.md

    * Trace the latest CI/nightly build info for any given RHOAI version
    * Trace down the individual commits of each component with any given FBC/index image

-Prerequisites
+Please note:
+   * Tracer will only work for the RHOAI versions built after the Konflux transition Prerequisites
 ----------------
 - bash 4.0 or higher